Skip to Main Content

 Flexible acceptance

-Because the market for credit-builder loans is designed for those with low credit scores and little or no credit history, lenders have much more flexible requirements.
-Lenders will not require good credit but instead will request information on your income, employment history and balances for your savings and checking accounts.
+Because credit-builder loans are designed for those with low credit scores and little or no credit history, lenders have much more flexible borrowing eligibility requirements.
+Lenders will not require good credit but instead may request information on your income, employment history and balances for your savings and checking accounts.
+Even with laxer eligibility requirements, lenders still want to know you can afford payments.

 Ability to build savings

-Typically when you take out a loan you are borrowing money to pay for a significant expense — but in this case the lender holds onto the money then returns to you once you’ve paid it off, minus any fees.
-With restricted access until it is paid in full you can effectively build extra savings.
+Typically when you take out a loan you are borrowing money to pay for a significant expense.
+In this case, the lender holds onto the money and sends it to you once you’ve paid it off, minus any fees.
+You’re essentially saving money for later.
+Some lenders even put your money in a certificate of deposit account where it will earn interest, though it may not be enough to offset the annual percentage rate the lender charges.

 Cons of credit-builder loans